spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/akeneo-pim.md

 ![akeneo-http-client]
 3. Click **Next step**.
 4. In *Base URL*, enter the URL to your Akeneo PIM environment.
-5. Enter the *Client ID* and *Client Secret* received from Akeneo.
-See [Akeneo Documentation](https://api.akeneo.com/documentation/authentication.html#client-idsecret-generation) for details on how to get them.
-6. Enter the username and password (QUESTION: WHAT USERNAME AND PASSWORD ARE THESE?
-WHERE SHOULD I GET THEM?
-OR ARE THESE CREDENTIALS FOR THE CLIENT THAT I SHOULD CREATE?)
+5. Go to your Akeneo PIM environment, to **Connections->Connection settings** and copy the following information from there to the *Create Client* page of the Spryker Middleware Powered by Alumio platform:
+ - Client ID
+ - Client Secret
+ - Username
+ - Password

+ ![connection-credentials]

-7. Optional: Check the *Enable logging of requests* checkbox.
+6. Optional: Check the *Enable logging of requests* checkbox.
-8. Click **Grant access to Alumio** and proceed to the next step.
+7. Click **Grant access to Alumio** and proceed to the next step.
-9. Enter the name of your client.
+8. Enter the name of your client.
 As you are entering the name, the identifier will be populated automatically based on the name.
-10. Click **Save**.
+9. Click **Save**.
 The client should now be in the list of the *HTTP clients* page.

 ## 2. Connect SCCOS with the Middleware Powered by Alumio platform